MiamiOH-CSE274/04_Linked_List_Lab/README.md

 4. Size() is O(1) time

 #### 2. If we did an ArrayList instead of a LinkedList, which of the public methods would be faster, and which would be slower?
 Explain your answer.
+If we did an ArrayList instead of a LinkedList, the get and set methods will be faster, and the add and remove methods will be slower.
+When using ArrayList, the relevant array item can be found in constant time, but when trying to add or remove item, many items has to be rearranged.
 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+I was confused with the debugging process.
+I would suggest other students learn to how to do dubugging.